AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

    its "owner".
 This can be useful if, for example, a protected object's operations need to reference an object whose Address aspect is specified.
-   The protected (as opposed to task) case corresponds to the previous notion of "virtual protected" objects in RavenSPARK.]
+   The protected (as opposed to task) case corresponds to the previous notion of "virtual protected elements" in RavenSPARK.]

    An object or state abstraction which "belongs" to a task unit in this way is treated as a local object of the task (e.g., it cannot be